How can therapy help me?

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, death of a loved one etc.), or other stressful circumstances.
 Therapy can provide an unbiased perspective and introduce skills to get you through difficult time.

 What is therapy like?

 Each person has different issues and goals for therapy.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and share your feelings, observations, thoughts, realizations and insights.

 Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
 Either way, it is most common to schedule regular sessions with your therapist (usually weekly).

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
+Instead of just treating the symptom, therapy addresses the underlying cause of our distress and the behavior patterns that curb our progress.

 Do you take insurance, and how does that work?